27 Oct Is There Gold Bullion In the Philippines?

 During World War II, the Japanese hid the gold and other treasures in over 175 locations throughout the Philippine islands.
 With over 7,000 islands in the nation, finding these 175 locations presents a big task.
 While many artifacts and precious metals have been recovered since the end of World War II, it is common knowledge that there is much treasure still to be found.

-Vern Twyman has put together a team of professionals, government officials, and locals to play their part in finding the lost treasure.
+Vern Twyman has put together a team of professionals, lawyers, government officials, and locals to play their part in finding the lost treasure.
 Recovering the gold requires time, energy, equipment, and manpower to get the job done.

 How is Gold Used in the Philippines?